rizinorg/capstone-autosync-sail/README.md

 # Updating the input model version

-To update the version of sail-riscv, you have to update sail.filepaths.txt and sail.hash.txt.
+To update the version of sail-riscv, you have to update conf/sail-files-paths.txt and conf/hash.txt.
 To update the first, run :

 ```bash
 tools/riscv-ls.sh <path-to-riscv-model>
 ```

 This will (ab)use the makefile in the sail-riscv repo to print an ordered list of all files that comprise the model.
-This is also the procedure to follow if the sail-riscv directory is not the direct filetree-sibling of the riscv_disasm_from_sail directory, as the paths in the committed sail.filepaths.txt assume this relationship, but you can override those paths by running the above command and giving it any valid path to the sail-riscv model directory.
+This is also what should be done if the sail-riscv directory downloaded happens to not be the direct filesystem-sibling of the capstone-autosync-sail directory, as the paths in the committed conf/sail-files-paths.txt assume this relationship.
+You can override the committed capstone-autosync-sail paths by running the above command on any valid path to the sail-riscv model directory.
+(Please don't commit the resulting conf/sail-files.paths.txt)

-Updating the hash must be done manually as of yet, query the sail-riscv repo version (e.g. using git log) and paste the version in sail.hash.txt.
+Updating the hash must be done manually as of now, query the sail-riscv repo version (e.g. using git log) and paste the version in sail.hash.txt.